Shazisaremi/IntroductionToSoftwareEngineering/Module 2/README.md

 - Generate random numbers

 ## C++ float and double
-In this tutorial, we will learn about the float and double data types with the help of examples.

-We will also look at some of the key differences between them and when to use them.

 In C++, both `float` and `double` data types are used for floating-point values.
 Floating-point numbers are used for decimal and exponential values.
 For example,

 ```c++